 Minecraft is a very vast game with several possibilities for exploration, crafting, and combatting.
 The magnificent biomes and the immersive gameplay are aftermaths of numerous lines of codes written by developers with an aim to make a legendary open-world title.

-The “Minecraft Not Responding” error is usually caused due to outdated java libraries installed on your computer.
+The “Minecraft Not Responding” issue is usually caused due to outdated java libraries installed on your Windows.
 Moreover, the error can also be triggered due to improper game installation, outdated windows version, missing installation files, corrupt mods, and a lot more.